 Kasseri is a traditional, Greek-Turkish cheese made from unpasteurised sheep milk with no more than 20% goat’s milk mixed in.
 It is a springy-textured, white crust, stringy cheese belonging to the pasta filata family like Provolone or Muenster.
 To obtain the correct texture and flavour, the cheese needs to be matured for a minimum of four months.
 It is used as a substitute to the famous mozzarella by many American consumers.

 The cheese also competes against another famous Greek cheese; Feta.
-Kasseri is preferred by connoisseurs who like full flavored cheeses.
-A bite of Kasseri will enrich your palate with exciting salty flavors and pungent odor.
+Kasseri is preferred by connoisseurs who like full flavoured cheeses.
+A bite of Kasseri will enrich your palate with exciting salty flavours and pungent odor.
 But interestingly, it soon leaves behind a sweet aftertaste.
 This is because of the high use of sheep’s milk.

 Other cheeses from Greece: